 Changes in life are often associated with a higher level of stress.
 There is nothing strange in it as it means that people leave their comfort zone and face challenging tasks.
 One of the first prolonged and very stressful periods in one’s life is joining the wide community of college students.
 While this major change presupposes a lot of fun and countless opportunities, it also goes along with the inevitable high level of stress in college students due to new tasks, responsibilities, roles, and even the entire environment.
+Most students also apply for student loans to fund their educational endeavors.
+As with any loan, the pressures to repay that loan can weigh heavy.
 Any freshman must know what the major causes of stress are so that he or she might develop successful coping techniques.

 What Are the Primary Causes of Stress?